samirajudiya3/my-profile/README.md

 # my-profile

-# 👋 Hey there, I'm Samira Ajudiya! 👩‍💻✨
+# 👋 Hey there, I'm Samir Ajudiya! 👩‍💻✨

 Welcome to my GitHub profile!
 I'm a passionate web developer 🌐, always eager to learn and collaborate.
 Let's make the web a better place together! 🚀